Northampton Town F.C.: Early 1990s

 The 1990s began badly, with the club relegated to the Fourth Division at the end of the 1989–90 season.
 The following season began well as the club looked on course to return to the Third Division at the first attempt.
 They were top of the table in February, but fell away and finished mid-table.
 Things then got even worse and the club went into administration in April 1992, with debts of around £1.6 million.
 Ten players were sacked and youth players were drafted in to make up the numbers; results did not improve.
-These events sparked the formation of the Northampton Town Supporters' trust, which has a share holding in the club and a representative on the board of directors.
+These events sparked the formation of the Northampton Town Supporters' trust, which has a shareholding in the club and a representative on the board of directors.
 This was the first such instance of a supporters' trust taking over a football club.

 The club needed to win the final game of the 1992–93 season to avoid being relegated to the Conference.
 Over 2,500 made the trip to Shrewsbury Town and saw the Cobblers win 3–2, despite being 2–0 down at half-time.
 The 1993–94 season got worse for the Cobblers as they finished bottom of the Football League for the only time in the club's history.
-Relegation was only escaped due to the Conference champions, Kidderminster Harriers, not meeting the necessary ground criteria.
+Relegation was only avoided due to the Conference champions, Kidderminster Harriers, not meeting the necessary ground criteria.
 The club eventually began its move to Sixfields.